barmiel4/NinjaCutter/README.md

 # Ninja Cutter
 ## About the project
-It's physics demo that allows users to procedurally slice any convex shape repeatedly with their mouse while supporting the basic physics simualation, such as applying forces, acceleration and velocity intergration
+It's a physics demo that allows users to procedurally slice any convex shape repeatedly with their mouse while supporting the basic physics simualation, such as applying forces, acceleration and velocity intergration

 ## Demo showcase
 <p align="center">